-A doctor who performs surgery on the wrong patient commits one of the most horrific medical mistakes imaginable.
-Unfortunately, the mistake occurs often.
+A doctor who performs surgery on the wrong patient commits one of the most horrific medical blunders imaginable.
+Unfortunately, the error occurs often.
 The Joint Commission Online Weekly Newsletter reports that “wrong-patient, wrong-site and wrong-procedure” events are the third most common type of medical error.

 When a wrong-patient surgery occurs, a patient may suffer serious if not fatal harm as a direct consequence.
 At The Law Offices of Michael M. Wilson MD, JD & Associates, our medical malpractice lawyers know how devastating a situation like this can be.
 We will aggressively advocate for you if you have been affected by a wrong-patient surgery.
 Please reach out to us today to learn more.

-- 1 What Are Common Causes of Wrong-Patient Surgery?
+- 1 What Are Common Causes of Wrong-Patient Surgery in DC?

 - 2 What Are the Dangers of Wrong-Patient Surgeries?

-- 3 Can You File a Lawsuit for a Wrong-Patient Surgery?
+- 3 Can You File a Lawsuit for a Wrong-Patient Surgery in Washington, D.C.?

-- 4 Other Common Surgical Errors Warranting a Medical Malpractice Claim
+- 4 Other Common Issues Experienced In Surgical Procedures, Warranting a Medical Malpractice Claim

 - 5 How Our Wrong-Patient Lawyers in Washington, D.C.
 Can Help You